Sultanax/Sudoku/README.md

 ![sudoku copy](https://github.com/user-attachments/assets/ff43f65a-d0b8-475c-aed7-8189c064bce1)

-This is the code for our AP CSA command line sudoku project.
+This is the code for command line sudoku.

 The following is an explanation of each function utilized in our program: